cyberkade/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 -Semantic HTML elements are elements that serve a clear purpose.
 Humans and the browser can both look at a semantic HTML tag and know what kind of content goes inside of it.
-It helps people that use screen readers navigate website easier.
+This helps people that use screen readers navigate websites easier.
 Example: header, footer, nav, section

 2. Name two big differences between ```display: block;``` and ```display: inline;```.